 Hidden Milk and Dairy in Non-Food Items

-Like gluten, (parts of) dairy can also be found in non-food items.
-This becomes an issues for people who are contact allergic to dairy.
+Like gluten, (parts of) milk can also be found in non-food items.
+This becomes an issue for people who are contact allergic to milk.
 Some examples include:

 - Bath & Body Products